AlfredoElectronics/AlfredoConnect-Receive/README.md

 2. **Open the `LEDControlSerialESP32` example**.
 In the Arduino IDE, go to `File` > `Examples` > `AlfredoConnect-Receive` > `ESP32` > `LEDControl` > `LEDControlSerialESP32`.
 This will open a new window with the example opened.
 You can close the old one.

 3. **Connect your ESP32 and select the COM port**.
 Connect your ESP32 to your computer using a micro USB cable.
 In the Arduino IDE, select the corresponding COM port under `Tools` > `Port`.
 The correct COM port may say `(Silicon Labs)` next to it.
 If none of them do, you can unplug and replug the USB to see which COM port disappears and reappears.
+If you cannot find any COM port for the ESP32, try installing the appropriate driver from https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers.

 4. **Select ESP32 as the board type**.
 In the Arduino IDE, go to `Tools` > `Board` > `ESP32 Arduino` and select `ESP32 Dev Module`.
 On older versions of Arduino, it may just be `Tools` > `Board` > `ESP32 Dev Module`.

 5. **Upload `LEDControlSerialESP32` to your ESP32**.
 In the window with `LEDControlSerialESP32` opened, click the upload button (the arrow in the top left).
-When the console on the bottom of the window starts showing `Connecting....._____.....`, hold down the `BOOT` button on the ESP32.
+If the console on the bottom of the window starts showing `Connecting....._____.....`, hold down the `BOOT` button on the ESP32.

 6. **Download, install, and open AlfredoConnect**.
 Go to the [AlfredoConnect Releases page](https://github.com/AlfredoElectronics/AlfredoConnect-Desktop/releases) and follow the instructions to download the latest release.
 Run the downloaded executable, which will install AlfredoConnect on your computer.
 Then, run the installed program.